PeriHub/PeriLab.jl/README.md

 - 🔨 **Damage models**: Damage models such as critical stretch or an energy based criterium are included to simulate different types of damage, such as crack propagation or delamination, in their peridynamic simulations.

+- 👬 **FEM/PD coupling**: Coupling between Peridynamics and the Finite element method is supported.

 - 🔥 **Additive Manufacturing**: PeriLab supports additive manufacturing, allowing users to create custom additive models for their simulations.

+- 🔑 **Solver**: Different solvers like `Verlet` or `Static` can be utilized, swiching between those is also supported.

 - 🧲 **Multimodels**: PeriLab supports multimodels simulations, combining different types of peridynamics and damage models to create a comprehensive simulation environment.